ameeya-bhusan/materials-ml-project/README.md

-# Battery Cathode Voltage Prediction — Composition, Structure, and Honest Uncertainty
+# Battery Cathode Voltage Prediction: Composition, Structure, and Honest Uncertainty

 [![CI](https://github.com/ameeya-bhusan/materials-ml-project/actions/workflows/ci.yml/badge.svg)](https://github.com/ameeya-bhusan/materials-ml-project/actions/workflows/ci.yml)

-An end-to-end machine-learning pipeline that predicts the **average insertion voltage** of lithium-ion battery cathodes from Materials Project data — built to demonstrate applied data-science work where **evaluation rigor matters more than headline scores**.
+An end-to-end machine-learning pipeline that predicts the **average insertion voltage** of lithium-ion battery cathodes from Materials Project data, built to demonstrate applied data-science work where **evaluation rigor matters more than headline scores**.

 The project moves from raw API data to a deployed screening demo, and at every stage